Angelmaneuver/wallpaper-setting/README.md

 We are not sure about the default theme is, so please investigate on your own.

 ## Step2.
-From the VSCode settings screen, check the "Advanced Mode" checkbox in the Wallpaper Setting to enable the feature.
+From the VSCode settings screen, check the `Advanced Mode` checkbox in the Wallpaper Setting to enable the feature.

 ![Usage Advanced mode image2](resource/readme/advanced2.png)